Zakir176/AlphaJournal/README.md

 ## Notes
 - The contact form uses client-side validation only and does not submit to a backend.
 - All assets and dependencies are loaded locally or via CDN (Chart.js).
+- Trading data is stored in the browser's localStorage (`tradingEntries`).
+No server storage.

 ## Roadmap Ideas
-- Add an actual journal app SPA (e.g., React/Vue/Svelte) behind the landing page.
+- Dashboard widgets fed by journal data (charts, win-rate, profit factor)
+- Cloud sync/auth (optional) while keeping offline-first UX
+- Import from CSV and broker exports; richer export formats (XLSX/JSON)
+- Drag-and-drop image uploads and gallery view
+- Advanced analytics with charts; calendar heatmap of P/L
-- Integrate a form backend or serverless function for contact submissions.
+- Form backend or serverless function for contact submissions
-- Add content management (e.g., simple JSON or headless CMS) for marketing copy.
-- Performance budget: image optimization and code splitting if expanded.
+- Content management for marketing copy; performance budget and code splitting if expanded

 ## License
 MIT © 2025 AlphaJournal